-fame:
+Name:

-.ddress:
+Address:

-hone #:
+Phone #:

-ignature:
+Signature:

-arent/Guardian ignature (if under 18):
+Parent/Guardian Signature (if under 18):

-Pate:
+Date:

 PROGRESSION & RETENTION

 PROGRESSION AND RETENTION / WITHDRAWAL

 Progression and Retention

 Students in the Associate Degree Nursing Program must receive a minimum grade of "C" in all nursing and support courses to remain in the program.
 Co-requisites must be met according to established curriculum.
 A student that has not successfully met a pre-requisite or co-curricular requirement will be required to withdraw from the program.
 Evidence of successful completion must be on the student's East Central College transcript at the start of each semester.